 Medicines that reduce pain, such as paracetamol or ibuprofen

 Plenty of cuddles and reassurance that the pain will go away

 Bumps and bruises

-Children often injure themselves while playing, like falling over.
+Children often injure themselves while playing, like falling over while playing sport or bumping into something.
 If you see swelling or discolouration, it might be a bump or a bruise.

-How to relieve aches and pains
+How to relieve bumps and bruises

 While bumps, knocks and bruises can be painful, they are usually easy to treat.
 Here are a few things you can try to soothe your child’s pain:

-Why Ibuprofen can help
+Why ibuprofen can help

-Why Nurofen For Children can help your child
+Why Nurofen for Children can help your child